1.) Health in All Public Policies: Using law and public policy tools to address public health and safety issues.

 3.)
 Public Health Emergency Preparedness, Response, and Management: Incorporating scientific research and scholarship into meaningful public policy and operational plans related to public health emergency preparedness, response, and management.

 Outside of the classroom, Clark works full-time in the field of public health emergency preparedness and response as a Senior Law and Policy Analyst (Research Associate) with the Center for Health and Homeland Security (CHHS) at the University of Maryland, Baltimore.
 He is also an Associate Member of the Center for Health Outcomes Research at the University of Maryland, Baltimore, as well as a member of the Institutional Review Board for the Maryland Department of Health and Mental Hygiene, the Advisory Board for Start School Later, Inc., the National Sleep Foundation, and the Gamma Zeta Chapter of the Delta Omega Honorary Society in Public Health.
 His professional memberships include the Sleep Research Society, the Sleep Research Network, the American Public Health Association, the American Health Lawyers Association, and the Maryland State Bar Association.
-He is a former Notes and Comments Editor for the Journal of Health Care Law and Policy and is a reviewer for the journals Public Health Reports and Neuroethics.
+He is a former Notes and Comments Editor for the Journal of Health Care Law and Policy and is currently a reviewer for several academic journals, including Sleep Health, Journal of Clinical Sleep Medicine, Accident Analysis and Prevention, Traffic Injury Prevention, Safety Science, Public Health Reports, and Neuroethics.
 Since the Fall 2014 Term, Clark has been a Writing Fellow for the Graduate School Writing Center at the University of Maryland, College Park.

 Clark is licensed to practice law in the State of Maryland and the District of Columbia and is certified in public health by the National Board of Public Health Examiners.